IBM/dbb-zappbuild/docs/FilePropertyManagement.md

 cobol_compileParms=${cobol_compileParms},SOURCE :: **/cobol/epsnbrvl.cbl
 ```

-The file property path syntax also allows you to override the a build parameter for a set of files using wildcards.
+In order to override the build parameter for a group of files, you can use wildcards when specifying the file path pattern in DBB's file property path syntax.
 For example, let's assume that you are storing all CICS modules in the `cobol_cics` subfolder.
 Using the following sample will ensure that the file flag `isCICS` is set to `true` for all COBOL files in this subfolder with the file extension `*.cbl`.

 ```properties
 isCICS = true :: **/cobol_cics/*.cbl